tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 # Class meeting guide

 - Formal class meetings are not required for delivering this onboarding course, however the below example is still recommended to familiarise yourself with and it would be good to setup 1-2 introductory meetings for new cohorts in o-week.
-Recommendations for Tuesday morning Intro & google classroom tutorial and Friday morning debrief of week & segway to curriculum.
+- Recommendations for Tuesday morning Intro & google classroom tutorial and Friday morning debrief of week & segway to curriculum.
+- Also a good opportunity to introduce new cohort to other learners/staff, talent engine program, team building exercises.
+Example videos of some of these below.
 - Watch [how to use the class meeting guide](https://www.loom.com/share/ed630a1904d242dfb77dc7d18c2c83e8) for an example of how you might use this in google calendar to achieve this.

 ### Day 1: Morning - Welcome event

 You will be invited to this meeting by operations.
-It's an all company event where students are introduced to Developers Institute.
+It's an all company event where learners are introduced to Developers Institute.
 You may be expected to talk at this event, check with the meeting organiser.

 ---

-### Day 2: Afternoon
+### Day 1: Afternoon

-Students can work through Day 1 in Google Classrooms
+Learners can work through Day 1 in Google Classrooms

 ---